 Language in describing Depersonalization Disorder

-Everything seeming ‘unreal’ is accurate but (unhelpfully) non-DPRD people might casually say that of an unusual place or situation.
+Everything seeming ‘unreal’ is accurate but (unhelpfully) non-DDD people might casually say that of an unusual place or situation.

-The point is, DPRD is a serious, impairing alteration of life experience, even if words for it are insufficient.
+The point is, DDD is a serious, impairing alteration of life experience, even if words for it are insufficient.